-

 - Soft, smooth taste without bitterness or astringency.

-- Deep aroma with typical woody, nutty, earthy or sweetish notes.
+- Deep aroma with typical woody, nutty, earthy or sweet notes.

-The main feature of this product is the mini tocha pressing form (迷你沱茶, Mínǐ tuóchá).
-The tea is pressed into small portioned "nests" or "bowls", each weighing about 5 grams.
+The main feature of this product is its mini-tóchá (迷你沱茶, Mínǐ tuóchá) pressing.
+The tea is pressed into small, individual "nests" or "cups," each weighing about 5 grams.
 This is incredibly convenient:

-- No need to break: No need to use a knife or awl as for large pancakes or bricks.
+- No need to break: There is no need to use a knife or awl as for large pancakes or bricks.

 - Ideal serving: 5 grams is the optimal amount for one brew in a gaiwan, mug or small teapot.

-- Portability: Easy to take several pieces with you to work, on a trip or outdoors.
+- Portability: Easy to take several with you to work, on a trip or outdoors.

 Taste and aroma: dense and basic

-In the production of this tea, maximum emphasis was placed "on density".
-The taste is absolutely basic, but very dense classic shu taste.
-You should not expect complex, multifaceted play of flavors from this mini tocha, but you can count on a rich, thick, typical "puer" taste: long A drinkable shou with pleasant woody-earthy tones and a light cedar-nutty undertone.
+This tea was produced with the utmost emphasis on density.
+The flavor is absolutely basic, but very dense, reminiscent of a classic shu tea.
+Don't expect complex, multifaceted nuances from this mini tocha, but you can expect a rich, thick, typically pu-erh taste: long lasting.
+A drinkable shou with pleasant woody-earthy tones and a light cedar-nutty undertone.

 Steadiness in brewing

-This specimen has good resistance to infusions.
-Even after 5 infusions it still remains quite lively.
-This speaks of the good quality of the raw material and pressing, allowing for a fairly long tea session.
+This tea has excellent steeping properties.
+Even after five steeps, it still remains quite vibrant.
+This speaks to the high quality of the raw materials and pressing, allowing for a fairly long tea session.

 Target audience and value

-These mini tochas are ideal for those looking for a reliable, solid, classic shu pu-erh for everyday use, to perk up without unnecessary frills.
-The pleasant price also underlines their appeal as an everyday tea with good value for money.
+These mini tochas are ideal for those looking for a reliable, full-bodied classic shu pu-erh for everyday use, a refreshing drink without unnecessary frills.
+The attractive price also underscores their appeal as an everyday tea with a good price-quality ratio.

 Brewing recommendations